-Due to the castle being on a hill, it has a variety of steep paths (steepest is 1 in 10 gradient); some pathways do not have handrails.
+The Castle is located on a hill, so there are a number of steep paths (the steepest is a 1 in 10 gradient).
+Please note some pathways do not have handrails.

 To manage the slope, as part of the visitor experience we have an accessible Land Train connecting Brewhouse Yard to the Ducal Palace, with a variety of stops along the way and an audio tour.
 The rear carriage has an extendable ADA ramp access for one wheelchair user per trip; access to other carriages is by one step.
 Rides are on a first-come, first-served basis.

 At the top of Castle Road, there is a dropped kerb with tactile paving for drop-offs.